 Hakuba is in Nagano Prefecture, in the Japan Alps on mainland Tokyo within relatively easy reach of Tokyo.
 The JR Hokuriku Shinkansen (Bullet train) takes just 1hr 40mins from Tokyo to Nagano, connecting with a 1-hour bus service to Hakuba.
 The town hosted several competitions during the 1998 Nagano Winter Olympics – and in addition […]

 With its reliable falls of powder snow December – March, Japan offers great opportunities for skiing and snowboarding.
 Equipment hire is readily available in the resorts, and hotels in certain areas have hot spring bathing facilities too.
 Why not include a few days winter sports in your trip to Japan, or plan a longer stay […]

-Throw yourself into the experience of a lifetime with our Tokyo Dream 7 day package!
-Visit an authentic Japanese maid café, explore the Studio Ghibli Museum, and pick up some anime and manga merchandise.
-Discover and immerse yourself in the vibrant night colours of Tokyo’s entertainment districts, with the opportunity to spend your last night in one of Japan’s unique capsule hotels!
+See Japan now with our Tokyo Dream 7 day package!
+Experience an authentic Japanese maid café, explore the Studio Ghibli Museum, and pick up some anime and manga merchandise.
+Discover and immerse yourself in the vibrant night colours of Tokyo’s entertainment districts, and spend your last night in one of Japan’s unique capsule hotels!

 Experience the Yaeyama Islands as an extension to your Japan trip.

 Located between Japan and Taiwan, the Yaeyama Islands are ideal for those who wish to experience ‘untouched’ Okinawa that has a different feel from the main island.
 These subtropical islands are famous for their sandy beaches and fantastic diving and snorkeling spots with rich, beautiful […]